viviandotdev/ObsidianVault/30 Notes/what makes me unhappy?.md

 - being over 120 pounds
 - not exercising
-- not being able to focus?
+- not being able to focus
+- thinking about things i cannot control